 Feel in the mood to try some gin and whiskey?
 One of Brooklyn’s best distilleries does free tours on the weekends between 2 pm and 5 pm.

 Now for some real dirt.
-Located in SoHo, the Earth room is a 22-inch-deep layer of dirt spread across a 3,600 square foot gallery space.
-Inside the smells of New York are reduced to only one, the rich smell of soil.
-Admission is free and it’s certainly something different.
+Located in SoHo, the Earth room is a 22-inch-deep layer of ground spread across a 3,600 square foot gallery space.
+Inside the smells of New York are reduced to only one, the rich aroma of soil.
+Admission is free, and it’s certainly something different.

 A little known but fascinating attraction lies in the Financial District, 6,500 tons of gold.
 Most of it arrived after WWII, and anyone can sign up to see it for free on weekday afternoons.